Peterborough's Regional Pool announces opening date after Legionella tests carried out

 A spokesperson has confirmed the pool will reopen by the end of the week

-Peterborough's Regional Pool is to reopen again on 24 March, after potentially dangerous bacteria was found in its water supply.
+Peterborough's Regional Pool has reopened today, after potentially dangerous bacteria was found in its water supply.

 Peterborough Ltd, the council-owned company which runs the pool, confirmed that a strain of Legionella was identified in the water system connected to some of its sinks and changing rooms last week.